28.03.10 - 01.04.10, Seminar 10131

 John A. Bateman (Universität Bremen, DE)

-Anthony G. Cohn (University of Leeds, GB)
+Anthony Cohn (University of Leeds, GB)

-James Pustejovsky (Brandeis Univ.
-Waltham, US)
+James Pustejovsky (Brandeis University – Waltham, US)

-Auskunft zu diesem Seminar erteilen
+Auskunft zu diesem Dagstuhl-Seminar erteilt

 Dokumente

-Programm des Seminars (Hochladen)
+Programm des Dagstuhl-Seminars [pdf]

-The goal of this seminar is to bring together researchers from diverse disciplines to address the spatial semantics of natural language, the interface between spatial semantics and geospatial representations, and the role of ontologies in reasoning about spatial concepts in language and thought.
+The goal of this seminar was to bring together researchers from diverse disciplines to address the spatial semantics of natural language, the interface between spatial semantics and geospatial representations, and the role of ontologies in reasoning about spatial concepts in language and thought.
+There are five themes that were addressed in this seminar:

 - Designing and reasoning with spatial ontologies;